laurenhamann/book-blog/content/blog/reviews/A Court of Silver Flames/index.md

 Meanwhile, the treacherous human queens who returned to the Continent during the last war have forged a dangerous new alliance, threatening the fragile peace that has settled over the realms.
 And the key to halting them might very well rely on Cassian and Nesta facing their haunting pasts.

 Against the sweeping backdrop of a world seared by war and plagued with uncertainty, Nesta and Cassian battle monsters from within and without as they search for acceptance and healing in each other's arms.

+## My Thoughts

+This is difficult to get into the first read because it is from a different character's perspective.
+But after three books on this amazing journey of transformation for Feyre, I did feel her story was done.
+That is why I re-listened to this book to listen with an open mind.
+I love the journey Nesta takes with her two friends.
+She is a badass even without a crown or powers.
+I did love this series so much.